What turpentine teaches us about artificial intelligence

 There is a reason that tools like Markdown have endured and evolved where others have not.
 They did not emerge from a product team specifying capabilities.
 They emerged from a sustained dialogue between writers and their actual relationship with the material they were making.
 They embody a quality of process, not just a quality of output.

-This is the question that most AI development is currently not asking.
-Not: what can we build with this capability?
-But: where does a genuine human difficulty exist, located in a specific kind of process, that this approach uniquely resolves?
+This is the question that most AI development is currently not asking: where does a genuine human difficulty exist, located in a specific kind of process, that this approach uniquely resolves?

-The painter who produces technically correct work at thumbnail scale and reveals nothing on close inspection has answered the wrong question.
-They have asked how to make something look right.
-The question that produces work worth standing in front of is harder and slower: what am I actually trying to understand about this surface and what does that require of me?
+The painter who produces technically correct work at thumbnail scale, work that recedes on close inspection, has answered the wrong question.
+They asked how to make something look right.
+The question that produces work worth standing in front of is harder and slower: what am I actually trying to understand about this surface, and what does that require of me?

 Vermeer’s wall is still breathing 350 years later because he stayed with it long enough to find out what it was.
-The tools we build from AI capability will matter and continue to matter, in proportion to whether the people who built them stayed with the problem long enough to find out what it actually was.
+The tools we build from AI capability will matter in proportion to that same quality of attention - to whether the people who built them understood the difference between an accelerant and a process, and stayed with the problem long enough to find out what it actually was.

 Work with me